seredat/karbowanec/README.md

-The karbowanec is Ukrainian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
+The Karbo (Karbovanets) is cryptocurrency of Ukrainian origin, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
 It is people's electronic cash, not connected to government or officials.

 ## Building Karbo